ChimeraOS/gamescope-session/README.md

 # Steam Big Picture Mode session based on Valve's [`gamescope`](https://github.com/Plagman/gamescope)

 This project is not affiliated with Valve (wide inspiration was taken from their work on the Steam Deck) and is part of the ChimeraOS project.
-Regardless is generic enough and aims to be usable on any distribution.
-If you have any issues with it, just report them on teh issue tracker.
+Regardless, it is generic enough and aims to be usable on any distribution.
+If you have any issues with it, just report them on the issue tracker.

 ## Installation